ibm-cloud-docs/virtual-servers/monitoring-classic-metrics.md

 ## Volume I/O throughput written
 {: #volume-io-throughput-written-mib-gen1}

-Data written to the volume (MiB/s)
+Data that is written to the volume (MiB/s)

 | Metadata | Description |
 |----------|-------------|